JakeRoggenbuck/clawdit-yc-hackathon/README.md

 # Clawdit: Skill Audit Toolkit

-Clawdit is a small toolkit for pulling OpenClaw skills from multiple sources, auditing `SKILL.md` instructions with an LLM, and visualizing risk in a React dashboard.
+Clawdit is a small toolkit for pulling OpenClaw skills from multiple sources, auditing `SKILL.md` instructions with an LLM for finding malware.

 This repo is intentionally simple: a few Python collectors + one Vite frontend.